pac4j/jee-pac4j/README.md

 ## What is the j2e-pac4j library? [![Build Status](https://travis-ci.org/pac4j/j2e-pac4j.png?branch=master)](https://travis-ci.org/pac4j/j2e-pac4j)

-The `j2e-pac4j` project is an authentication / authorization security library for J2E.
+The `j2e-pac4j` project is an easy and powerful security library for simple J2E web applications which supports authentication and authorization, but also application logout.
 It's available under the Apache 2 license and based on the [pac4j](https://github.com/pac4j/pac4j) library.

 It supports stateful / indirect and stateless / direct [authentication flows](https://github.com/pac4j/pac4j/wiki/Authentication-flows) using external identity providers or internal credentials authenticators and user profile creators: